ingpoc/decentralized-lottery/docs/lottery-system.md

    - Admin-only functions for configuration
    - PDA-based account validation
    - State transition restrictions
+   - USDC mint address can only be updated by admin

 3. **Fund Management**
    - Treasury fee collection